davidrexdowns/cli_commands/README.md

 # cli_commands
-These are lists of commands for various tasks.
+This repository contains lists of commands related to various networking tasks.